bhurinuthw/PWDs-Hub/README.md

 # INITIAL DESCRIPTION

   A platform that help PWDs to represent their work in the local service <br>
-  department and what they contributed to the society.
-Enable them to create <br>
+  department and what they contributed to the society and enable them to create <br>
   a stronger profile.<br>